What to Pack for Ireland

 December, January, February

-Add: Insulated waterproof coat, Thermal base layers, Warm hat, gloves, scarf, Waterproof boots with good grip
+Add: Thermal base layers, Insulated waterproof jacket, Warm hat and scarf, Waterproof boots

 Luggage Recommendation